Walk:

 Terrain/Rating:

-Easy undulating walk along 4wd track then off track walk down to first falls, along creek valley to 2nd falls then back up to 4wd track.
+Easy undulating walk along 4wd track then undefined off track walk down to first falls, along creek valley to 2nd falls then back up to 4wd track.

 This hike has a mix of the usual otway bushland and lush fern rainforest along the river valley.